- Common Name

 - Fledging Duration

-- Young leave the nesting hollow for the first time after 7 to 8 weeks, but return to the nest to roost for a short time.
-Fledglings may remain with the parents over summer before moving into the communal roost.
+- The chicks leave the nest for the first time when they are 7 to 8 weeks old.
+However, they may remain with the parents over the summer before moving into the communal roost.

 - Sexual Maturity

-- Approximately 9 months (usually will not breed until 2 to 3 years)
+- The birds attain sexual maturity around 9 months but usually do not breed until 2 to 3 years of age.